-Requesting for an extension of time starts through writing a letter of request attached with supporting documents.
-There are multiple templates that you can use as a basis for your letter.
-The important thing is to make sure you provide the necessary documents to support your request.
+Requesting for an extension of time in construction starts with writing a letter of request, also known as an extension of time letter, and attaching any necessary supporting documents.
+To make the process easier, it’s recommended to use an extension of time template as a basis for your letter.
+The important thing is to make sure you provide all the necessary information and documents to support your request.